Enumeration formulas for (3, 6)-fullerenes: Mirror symmetry

-\begin{proof} (1): By Proposition~\ref{prop-mirrorSymmetry}, a self-mirror signature always represents a trihex with mirror symmetry, so the image of $g$ lies within the specified set of trihexes.
+\begin{proof} (1): By Proposition~\ref{prop-mirrorSymmetry}, a self-mirror signature always represents a $(3,6)$-fullerene with mirror symmetry, so the image of $G$ lies within the specified set of $(3,6)$-fullerenes.

-Every trihex that has mirror symmetry but does not have 3-fold rotational symmetry has a unique self-mirror signature that represents it by Lemma~\ref{lemma-mirrorTriples}.
-Every trihex that has mirror symmetry and does have 3-fold rotational symmetry also has a unique self-mirror signature, by the following argument.
-By Proposition~\ref{prop-3foldSymmetry}, the trihex has coinciding signatures; that is, all three of its signatures are identical.
+Every $(3,6)$-fullerene that has mirror symmetry but does not have 3-fold rotational symmetry has a unique self-mirror signature that represents it by Lemma~\ref{lemma-mirrorTriples}.
+Every $(3,6)$-fullerene that has mirror symmetry and does have 3-fold rotational symmetry also has a unique self-mirror signature, by the following argument.
+By Proposition~\ref{prop-3foldSymmetry}, the $(3,6)$-fullerene has coinciding signatures; that is, all three of its signatures are identical.
 By Proposition~\ref{prop-mirrorSymmetry}, the mirror signature of this coinciding signature is equivalent to itself.
 But the only way a signature can be equivalent to a coinciding signature is if it identical to the signature, so the signature must be self-mirror.

-So every trihex with mirror symmetry has a unique self-mirror signature that represents it, whether or not it has 3-fold rotational symmetry.
-The map that takes a trihex to its unique self-mirror signature is an inverse to $g$, and $g$ must be a bijection.
+So every $(3,6)$-fullerene with mirror symmetry has a unique self-mirror signature that represents it, whether or not it has 3-fold rotational symmetry.
+The map that takes a $(3,6)$-fullerene to its unique self-mirror signature is an inverse to $G$, and $G$ must be a bijection.

-(2): This follows from (1) and the fact that a trihex has coninciding signatures if and only if it has 3-fold rotational symmetry (Proposition~\ref{prop-3foldSymmetry}).
+(2): This follows from (1) and the fact that a $(3,6)$-fullerene has coinciding signatures if and only if it has 3-fold rotational symmetry (Proposition~\ref{prop-3foldSymmetry}).

 \end{proof}